kstrom2017/resort-website/README.md

 ## Support and contact details

 _{Don't contact us in case of emergency.
 All users utilize the website and resort at their own risk.
-This is your warning.}_
+This is your warning. kstrom2017.github.io/resort-website/ OR slaughtr.github.io/resort-website/}_

 ## Technologies Used